top of page

 Undergraduate Research Assistant

 Victoria is a 3rd year industrial engineering student at the University of Toronto.
-This summer, she is conducting usability testing on an interface that reports patient safety events (PSEs) using a machine learning algorithm and explainability feature.
+She is conducting usability testing on an interface that reports patient safety events (PSEs) using a machine learning algorithm and AI explainability feature.
 She will also be assisting with the data analysis and descriptive statistics associated with the results of usability testing.

 Research Assistant